Jennifer LovingChief Executive Officer

 Chad is a mission-driven change agent dedicated to ending homelessness.
 As a volunteer, he was awarded the Silver Bowl Award from the Junior League of San Jose, the Community Quarterback Award from the San Francisco 49ers, and Bank of America’s Local Hero Award in 2011.
 As a case manager at InnVision, he crafted his approach helping women and families toward self-sufficiency through homelessness prevention and rapid re-housing.
 Chad also played a critical role in the growth of Downtown Streets Team in terms of size, scope, impact and geography.
 Over five years, he helped craft a whatever-it-takes approach to case management and employment services, co-founded a social enterprise as a living-wage job creation platform, and launched an East Bay branch of the organization.
 The Golden State Warriors and the San Jose mayor’s office named Chad as their 2015 Champion in the Community.

-Chad is a senior fellow of American Leadership Forum, a graduate of Leadership San Jose, a two-time Most Valuable Player in the international sport power soccer, and is currently pursuing a bachelor’s degree in business psychology at Palo Alto University.
+Chad is a senior fellow of American Leadership Forum, a graduate of Leadership San Jose, a two-time Most Valuable Player in the international sport power soccer, and holds a bachelor’s degree in business psychology from Palo Alto University.

-Robert Stromberg supports the work of Destination: Home as project manager for housing-ready communities.
+Robert Stromberg supports the work of Destination: Home managing the Housing Ready Communities initiative.
 Focusing on public policy, community engagement and advocacy, Robert previously worked as a consultant and with the National Democratic Institute to support political parties and activists working for civil and political rights in North Korea, Pakistan and Venezuela.
 He founded and directed the Durham Association for Downtown Arts in Durham, North Carolina, and worked as a grassroots organizer for Barack Obama’s first presidential election campaign.
-Robert sits on the board of trustees of the San José chapter of the Awesome Foundation, and volunteers with LettuceBee Kids and the Bay Area International Link.

 Robert holds a bachelor’s degree in religious studies from Duke University, and a master’s degree from the North Carolina State University School of Public and International Affairs.
 He speaks German and Spanish fluently.